 Most of the risks involved in starting a general partnership boil down to liability, which is what lawyers call the responsibility that each of the partnership’s owners has over the business’ debts.

-If you go into business as a sole proprietor, for example, you’re only on the hook for your own debts.
+If you go into business as a sole proprietorship, for example, you’re only on the hook for your own debts.

 General partnerships involve multiple people with shared liability, which means that you’re on the hook for someone else’s personal liability.
 If they make a mistake, it affects you directly.

 How do I form a general partnership?

 You don’t technically need to file any forms with your state to start a partnership.
 In most states, all you need to start one is a verbal agreement and a handshake.